hawken93/jellyfin-tricks/README.md

 Should be relatively safe to run but it might install a ton of dependencies without asking you.
 Remove the -v in apt-get install if this is concerning :P

-Important: On the box that is going to run this, you also need to apt-get install libnvcuvid1.
-Otherwise ffmpeg will not be able to use the nvidia hardware encoding
+Important: On the box that is going to run this, you also need to apt-get install libnvcuvid1, libnvidia-encode1.
+Otherwise ffmpeg will not be able to use the nvidia hardware encoding.
+You also need to get the nvidia 390.x driver from backports.
+I wasn't able to get the 380-series driver to work.